Sample Amplification: Increasing Dataset Size even when Learning is Impossible: Proofs: Discrete Distributions with Bounded Support

-There exists a verifier that for $p \sim Uniform[C^k]$ the following holds true: \begin{enumerate} \item For all $p$, it accepts $X_m$ with probability at least $\frac 3 4$ over the randomness in $X_m$. \item It rejects $f(X_n)$ with probability at least $\frac 3 4$ for any amplifier $f$ over the randomness in $X_n,p$ and the amplifier. \end{enumerate} \end{lemma}
+There exists a verifier that for $p \sim Uniform[C^k]$ the following holds true: \begin{enumerate} \item For all $p \in C^k$, it accepts $X_m$ with probability at least $\frac 3 4$ over the randomness in $X_m$. \item It rejects $f(X_n)$ with probability at least $\frac 3 4$ for any amplifier $f$ over the randomness in $X_n,p$ and the amplifier. \end{enumerate} \end{lemma}

 \begin{proof} First we consider the case when $n \le \frac{\sqrt k}{2}$.
-Consider the verifier that takes $\frac{\sqrt k}{2} + 1 < \sqrt{\frac k 2}$ samples from the given samples uniformly at random and accepts if there are no repeats by Fact \ref{fact:bday} and the support is correct.
+Consider the verifier that takes first {$n + 1 < \sqrt{\frac k 2} $ } samples from the given samples and accepts if there are no repeats and the support is correct.
 The probability of a duplicate with the real distribution is less than $\frac 1 4$ by fact \ref{fact:bday} so the verifier will accept samples from the true distribution with at least probability $\frac 3 4$.

-An amplified set, on the other hand, must have repeats outside of the original elements it saw.
-This is because if the amplifier expanded the support of the set, the verifier would catch it with probability $\frac 7 8$.
+An amplified set can add repeats of the elements it already saw in which case it will be immediately rejected, or it can add elements outside of the set of elements it saw in which case also, the verifier would catch it with probability at least $\frac 7 8$.
 To show this, consider a sample added by the amplifier outside of the seen support.
-Conditioned on the at most $\frac k 4$ unique samples seen so far (which implies that $\frac 3 4$ of the support is still unseen), the probability, over the choice of $p$, of said sample being in the set is at most $\frac{(3/4)k}{8k -n} \le \frac{(3/4)k}{7.5k} \le \frac 1 8$.
-Hence if the amplified set has any element outside the original support then it is rejected with probability $\frac{7}{8}$.
-Note that if the amplified set has at most $\frac{\sqrt k}{2}$ unique elements, then it can be immediately distinguished for having too many repeats.
+Conditioned on the at most $\frac k 4$ unique samples seen so far (which implies that $\frac 3 4$ of the support is still unseen), the probability, over the choice of $p$, of said sample being in the set is at most

+Hence if the amplified set has any element outside the seen support then it is rejected with probability at least $\frac{7}{8}$.